 Why These Changes Were Introduced

-Over the past five years, severe weather in Iowa has led to rising insurance claims, resulting in higher premiums and reduced coverage accessibility.
+Over the past several years, severe weather in Iowa has led to rising insurance claims, resulting in higher premiums and reduced access to coverage.

 Due to this, insurance providers are experiencing increased reinsurance costs and reduced reinsurer availability.
 Unethical adjuster practices have also reportedly added to claim expenses and delays.